siteorigin/docs/widgets-bundle/advanced-concepts/filters/form-options.md

 # Form options filter

-This is an incredibly useful filter for changing the fields of an existing widget form.
-You can use this to enhance the widgets currently in Widgets Bundle or you can enhance widgets you've added.
+The form filter is an incredibly useful filter for changing the fields of an existing widget form.
+You can use this to enhance the widgets currently in Widgets Bundle, or you can enhance widgets you've added.
 Maybe you want to add enhanced functionality in a premium version of your plugin.

-This filter allows you to edit existing fields or add your own new ones.
+This filter allows you to edit existing fields or add new ones.
 See the [form modification](../../form-building/modifying-forms.md) doc for more details.

 ```php
 function mytheme_filter_widget_form($form_options, $widget){